 International Student Admission

-In instances where an international student holds a degree for which the U.S. equivalent is not known, or if it is determined by the program or the Graduate School that the applicant does not have the equivalent of a bachelor’s degree, the program must submit a petition for admission without the bachelor’s degree, with supporting documentation and rationale, to the Associate Dean of the Graduate School.
+In instances where an international student holds a degree for which the U.S. equivalent is not known, or if it is determined by the program or the Graduate College that the applicant does not have the equivalent of a bachelor’s degree, the program must submit a petition for admission without the bachelor’s degree, with supporting documentation and rationale, to the Associate Dean of the Graduate College.

 All international students are required to carry University of Cincinnati student health insurance unless they qualify for a waiver.
-Semester fees are automatically assessed each registration period.
-Please visit the Graduate School website for more information on the Graduate Assistant/Fellow Health Insurance Award.
+Semester insurance fees are automatically assessed each registration period.
+Please visit the Graduate College website for more information on the Graduate Assistant/Fellow Health Insurance Award.

 English proficiency is required of all applicants whose native language is not English.
 Students can demonstrate proficiency in a number of ways at the graduate level.
 PLEASE NOTE, many colleges and programs have higher requirements than those listed below.
 Applicants should contact the programs to which they are applying for details.
 For more information, please refer to the English Proficiency Requirement web page.